Michele Meek, Ph.D.

 Dr. Meek is an award-winning director and writer whose films have screened at the Institute of Contemporary Art in Boston, the Anthology Film Archives in New York, as well as at festivals, events, and schools across the world.

-Her most recent award-winning short film Imagine Kolle 37 is a documentary/narrative hybrid about two girls who imagine their way to a real Berlin adventure playground.
 In addition, she has written and directed several other award-winning narrative and documentary short films, including Red Sneakers and Conversations with Women: Masturbation.
 She also worked as associate producer on the documentary Salvage, which premiered at SXSW Film Festival in March 2019.

 Entrepreneur